-Three Things You Should Know Before Building A Chicken Coop
+Three Things Most Important You Should Know Before Building A Chicken Coop

 The location should be well thought out.
-Remember, water flows down hill, so if you can find a high flat spot the size (or larger) of your chicken coop and chicken yard combined, that will be best.
-The chicken droppings or manure does not have a pleasant odor so you don’t want it close to your house and you don’t want it draining toward you house.
+Remember, water flows downhill, so if you can find a high flat spot the size (or larger) of your chicken coop and chicken yard combined, that will be best.
+The chicken droppings or manure does not have a pleasant odor so you don’t want it close to your house and you don’t want it draining toward your house.